Gabriele1312/University-Projects/ClassificationRegressionR/README.md

-# 📊 Diabetes Prediction and Wine Quality
+# 📊 DIABETES PREDICTION AND WINE QUALITY
 To explore the project in detail, please consult the following file: `Assignment_Report_Sassi`

 To get an overview of the objectives and the results achieved, please refer to the following presentation: `INTSYS_Assignment_Report`